Skip to main content

 Overview

 I am a PhD student studying African American history, Black women's history, and the histories of the Black diaspora.
 My dissertation tells the unsung stories of Black missionary women from the United States who travelled to the Congo, Malawi, and Liberia at the dawn of the twentieth century.
-By centering the vantage of these churchwomen, my work arrives at an alternative ecosystem of Black missions-making made up of Black women's colleges, Sunday schools, offering plates, and travel letters.
-Missionary women showcase the ways in which race and gender placed African American and African women in the clefts of empire, wading between belonging and alienation, citizenship and statelessness, freedom and captivity.
-Perhaps most importantly, missionary women show us the ways that Black women across the Atlantic used uplift and respectability to co-create usable models of emancipatory politics at home and abroad.
+Missionary women demonstrate how binaries of collaboration and resistance are poor models from which to understand the performance of missionary work and the operation of race and gender in colonial Africa.
+Perhaps most importantly, missionary women show us the ways that Black women across the Atlantic used uplift and respectability to create usable models of emancipatory politics at home and abroad.

 Educational Background